umbraco/UmbracoDocs/Reference/Routing/custom-controllers-v9.md

 For example:

-- to enrich the view model passed to the template with additional properties (from other published content items or outside Umbraco)
+- To enrich the view model passed to the template with additional properties (from other published content items or outside Umbraco)
-- to implement serverside paging
+- To implement serverside paging
-- to implement any custom/granular security
+- To implement any custom/granular security
-- to return alternative templates depending on some custom business logic
+- To return alternative templates depending on some custom business logic

 This replacement of the default controller can either be made 'globally' for all requests (see last example) or by *'hijacking'* requests for types of pages based on their specific Document Type following a this controller naming convention: `[DocumentTypeAlias]Controller`.